0bkevin/mustafinho/AMA.md

 ### TDD experience?

-I know the theory and concepts behind TDD and I've applied them to the projects that I worked on, but of course not in a business way.
+I know the theory and concepts behind TDD and I've applied them on the projects that I worked on.
 ### Have you had experience with solidity security best practices?

-Yes, in fact this is one of the areas in which I have more insteres, Along with tokenomic, I really like doing research about the hacks that are happening in the ecosystem, and I’m very fan of the Ethernaut CTF.
+Yes, in fact this is one of the areas in which I have more insteres in the blockchain space.
+Along with tokenomic, I really like doing research about the hacks that are happening in the ecosystem to learn from them.

-### Can you create a palindrome, then revert a linked list where the first entry needs to… and at the same time design a cripto economic system that can solve the world’s inequality problem?
+### Can you create a palindrome, then revert a linked list where the first entry needs to… and at the same time design a crypto economic system that can solve the world’s inequality problem?

 Ok, I have strong problem solving and communication abilities that I can apply for most situations that I could find.